xiaobing-huang/chatu/docs/README.md

 Before using `chatu`, you may need to install some external programs and set them in your PATH:
-- draw.io and pdf2svg for drawio file conversion
+- draw.io and inkscape (or pdf2svg) for drawio file conversion
 - plantuml.jar, java for plantuml
 - texlive for latex
 - clojure for .clj script